vsekhar/fabula/docs/motivation.md

  * Atomicity: either all modifications to data are applied, or none are (even in the presence of failures, crashes, etc.)
  * Consistency: invariants are preserved at all points (even invariants that apply across multiple systems)
  * Isolation: transactions and their effects are well-ordered, and not interleaved
- * Durability: committed transactions remain commited (even in the presence of failures)
+ * Durability: committed transactions remain committed (even in the presence of failures)

 Distributed systems like block chains and hash graphs entrust the achievement of all four ACID properties to a single data structure.
 Since that data structure is distributed, _all servers_ become responsible for providing all four ACID properties to all clients.